 Devereux has long looked at a country through the prism of its art.
 "Whenever I go somewhere, I want to find out where the artists are.
 They tend to be settled in the most interesting parts of town.
 Moreover, art in all its form is the biggest expression of our humanity.
 You can't measure its success, but I believe it is more powerful than aid.
 It is the basis for a creative and humane society."

 The issue for African artists has been finding the balance between doing justice to their creativity and making enough money to support themselves.
 "They have to earn a living and so they tend to play safe," says Devereux.
 "There is a big difference between what's in their heads and what they actually produce.
 An arts school – which could be a three-month summer school or offer travel bursaries – will help artists engage in a wider field of thought and give them a chance to develop their practice."

 There is no doubt that the reputation of African art is gaining momentum.
 A tapestry by El Anatsui, the Ghanaian sculptor, sold for £541,250 at Bonhams in May 2012, and works by the Kenyan ceramicist, Magdalene Odundo, and the Nigerian sculptor, Ben Enwonwu, have commanded six-figure sums in the US.

 Bonhams's Africa Now – the only sale of its kind anywhere in the world – is in its fifth year.
-"When we started, it was a lonely furrow we were plowing," says Bonhams director Giles Peppiatt.
+"When we started, it was a lonely furrow we were ploughing," says Bonhams director Giles Peppiatt.

 "There just wasn't a buying constituency out there.
-But today we send out catalogs to 4,000-5,000 collectors.
+But today we send out catalogues to 4,000-5,000 collectors.
 In terms of its art, Africa represents something of a whole new territory.
 The beauty of African art is that it's fresh."